FAFSA Independent Students: Who Qualifies & What Do You Get?

 You will receive financial aid until you cover 150% of the credits required to finish your diploma, certificate, or degree.

-Completing the Free Application for Federal Student Aid (FAFSA) is beneficial to you regardless of your dependency status.
+Completing the Free Application for Federal Student Aid (FAFSA) is beneficial to you regardless of your dependency status, just make sure to familiarize yourself with when FAFSA closes to meet the deadline.
 Applying early increases your chances of receiving federal loans and grants.
-Federal student loans are popular among students because of their low-interest rates.
-Independent students gain more from this as they do not have the financial support of their parents or guardians.
+One of the aspects that make federal student loans a popular choice is their student loan interest rates.
+Independent students gain more from this aspect as they do not have the financial support of their parents or guardians.